AvanDokkum/avandokkum/README.md

 - 👋 Hi, I’m Arjan!
-This is my NEW github profile. (old account = avd-web)
+This is my NEW github profile.
 - 👷 Looking for a job in The Netherlands!
 Check out my CV/resume at [avandokkum.github.io](https://avandokkum.github.io)

 - 💻 Fullstack Java developer since October 2022, and Web-developer/designer since 2018.